7-foot-4 Frenchman Victor Wembanyama taken by the San Antonio Spurs with first pick of NBA Draft - KESQ

 The Houston Rockets also went the non-college route, picking Amen Thompson, who played with his twin brother, Ausar, at Overtime Elite, an independent league for young players based in Atlanta.

-Amen Thompson told ESPN: “I’m just excited, excited to be a Rocket.”

-He said he looked forward to joining Houston because his “best brand of basketball is running.”
+Amen Thompson told reporters he would team with Jalen Green to give the Rockets “two very athletic guards who can push the tempo.”

+“I like to be on a team with as many people who can make plays for us as possible, and I think that’s what we’ve got over there,” he added.

-Ausar didn’t wait long after his twin to be selected, as the Detroit Pistons chose him next.
-The brothers are the first siblings to be picked in the top 10 (or, top 5, even) of the NBA Draft in the same year.
+Ausar, a forward, didn’t wait long after his twin to be selected, as the Detroit Pistons chose him next.
+The 6-foot-7 brothers are the first siblings to be picked in the top five (or top 10, even) of the NBA Draft in the same year.

+“I feel like we’re going to adapt (to being in different cities).
+It may be a little hard, but I think he’s going to be fine,” Ausar Thompson said.
+“I know I’m going to be fine.
+I’ll FaceTime him.”

+Other twins taken in the first round of the same draft were Marcus and Markieff Morris in 2011 and Brook and Robin Lopez in 2008.

 The-CNN-Wire